ezgisubasi/turkish-tweets-sentiment-analysis/README.md

 ## Visulazing N-Grams

-An N-gram language model predicts the probability of a given N-gram within any sequence of words in the language.
+N-gram is a language model which predicts the probability of a given N-gram within any sequence of words in the language.
 If we have a good N-gram model, we can predict p(w | h) – what is the probability of seeing the word w given a history of previous words h – where the history contains n-1 words.

 <p align="center">
    <img width="450" alt="Ekran Resmi 2021-06-28 01 27 32" src="https://user-images.githubusercontent.com/52889449/127269418-cfd7a698-58e2-49c4-b14b-b7debb2abb38.png">